 History and Development of Telnet

-Telnet was developed in 1969 as one of the first Internet standards, designed to facilitate remote computing.
-It emerged from the need for a standardized way to access and manage computers over a network.
+Telnet was developed in 1969 as one of the first internet protocols, designed to facilitate remote communication between computers.
+It became a cornerstone of early ARPANET, the precursor to the modern internet.

 Common Use Cases and Applications

 Telnet continues to be utilized in various scenarios despite its age.
-Its simplicity and direct access capabilities make it suitable for specific tasks in network management and beyond.
+Its simplicity and direct access to network devices make it indispensable for certain tasks.

-- Troubleshooting: Diagnose and resolve network issues efficiently.
+- Network Troubleshooting: Quickly diagnose and resolve network issues.

 Telnet vs. SSH